National Thanksgiving Turkey Presentation: State ceremonies

 A turkey is presented to Tim Walz from Paisley VonBerge, the 2025–26 Minnesota FFA State Vice President, at Minnesota's 2024 turkey presentation.
 Minnesota turkeys are traditionally not pardoned.

-A number of U.S. states have similar turkey pardoning events.
+A number of U.S. states have similar turkey presentation events.
 Minnesota holds a Thanksgiving turkey ceremony; that state usually does not issue a pardon.
 The pardoning ceremonies have also been extended to other holidays; for instance, Erie County, New York's county executive once facetiously pardoned a butter lamb during Holy Week.

 Criticism

 The "pardoning" of turkey during the National Thanksgiving Turkey Presentation has been cited as an illustration of carnism.
 Animal rights scholars cite this as an illustration of dissonance reduction, which is the prominence given to all similar "saved from slaughter" stories, in which the media focus on one animal that evaded slaughter, while ignoring the millions that did not.
 According to Melanie Joy, this dichotomy is characteristic of carnism.
-Animals at the center of such narratives include Wilbur in Charlotte's Web (1952); the eponymous and fictional star of Babe (1995); Christopher Hogwood in Sy Montgomery's The Good, Good Pig (2006); the Tamworth Two; Emily the Cow and Cincinnati Freedom.
+Animals at the center of such narratives include Wilbur in Charlotte's Web (1952); the eponymous and fictional star of Babe (1995); Christopher Hogwood in Sy Montgomery's The Good, Good Pig (2006); the Tamworth Two; Emily the Cow; and Cincinnati Freedom.
 A 2012 study found that most media reporting on the turkey-pardoning ceremony celebrated the poultry industry while marginalizing the link between living animals and meat.

 Lobbyists in Minnesota have forbidden the governor of that state from pardoning the turkeys presented to the governor since the early 2000s, instead processing those turkeys as usual and sending them to a needy family, under the premise that the creatures are raised specifically as livestock for their meat and are not meant to live beyond that.
 In a 2019 statement, the Minnesota Poultry Growers Association stated "In order to not have a cross message that we're pardoning them and they're pets (...) we don't raise the turkeys to be pardoned."
 Former Minnesota Governor Mark Dayton implied that he had been threatened by industry attorneys: "Every time I exceed my executive authority, somebody files a lawsuit."